What can I do for PSO?

 - Volunteering to represent PSO on various University committees.
 Members are currently participating in a number of University committees and PSO subcommittees as outlined in the PSO Committee Descriptions and University Representation.

-- Attending PSO general meetings and participating in
+- Attending PSO general meetings and participating in discussions.

 You can stay informed by monitoring the following websites: